United States–Vietnam relations: United States-Vietnam trade relations

+Trade Pressures and Immigration Agreements

+In March 2025, Vietnam agreed to expedite the deportation of Vietnamese nationals from the U.S. following threats of trade tariffs and visa sanctions from the Trump administration.
+The country pledged to issue travel documents for 30 detained individuals and respond to U.S. deportation requests within 30 days, marking a shift from its historically slow cooperation.
+This move came amid concerns that Vietnam, heavily reliant on exports to the US, could face economic repercussions.
+Most of the 8,600 Vietnamese facing deportation arrived as refugees before 1995.

+In addition, Vietnam reduced tariffs on several American products, including liquefied natural gas (LNG) through energy agreements, as well as automobiles.
+Additionally, the country moved to approve Starlink services, projecting the satellite internet provider to operate under a five-year pilot program with a subscriber cap of 600,000.

+In a phone call with U.S. President Donald Trump on 4 April, the General Secretary of the Communist Party of Vietnam Tô Lâm offered a "0%" tariff on American goods in exchange for lowering and eliminating tariffs against Vietnam, which Trump praised in a Truth Social post.

 Transport

 In December 2003, the United States and Vietnam signed a Bilateral Air Transport Agreement.
 Several U.S. carriers already have third-party code sharing agreements with Vietnam Airlines.
 Direct flights between Ho Chi Minh City and San Francisco began in December 2004.
 Vietnam and the United States also signed a bilateral Maritime Agreement in March 2007 that opened the maritime transport and services industry of Vietnam to U.S. firms.
 In 2011 the U.S. banks agreed to invest $1.5 billion in Vietnamese infrastructure.